seahorse-ai-ryan/brush/docs/getting-started/developer-guide.md

 ## 2.2.3.
 Running Examples

-*(TODO: Explain how to find and run bundled examples in `examples/`.
-Check `examples/Cargo.toml` or individual example folders for instructions.)*
+The `examples/` directory in the repository currently does not contain standard runnable examples that can be executed with `cargo run --example <example_name>`.

+To experiment with Brush's capabilities using sample data, the recommended approach is to use the main application:

+1.  **Via the UI:** Run `cargo run --bin brush_app --release` and navigate to the "Presets" tab.
+This tab often provides links to download sample datasets suitable for testing.
+2.  **Via the CLI:** Download a sample dataset (e.g., from the original 3D Gaussian Splatting sources or other repositories) and use the `brush_app` CLI to load and process it, as described in the **[User Guide](user-guide.md#212-basic-workflows-step-by-step)**.

 ## 2.2.4.
 Running Tests & Coverage

-*(TODO: Explain how to run tests and describe test coverage.
-Check if specific tests require special setup.)*
+*(Note: This section describes how to run tests.
+Determining the exact scope and limitations of test coverage requires deeper code analysis or code coverage tooling.)*

-*   Run the full test suite for the workspace:
+*   **Run the full test suite:** To execute all tests across the workspace, run the following command from the root directory:
     ```bash
     cargo test --workspace
-    # Or potentially: cargo test --all
     ```
-*   Coverage: *(Describe scope and limitations, e.g., focuses on kernel implementations, utility functions, etc.)*
+*   **Specific Setup:** Based on the dependencies, most tests should run without special setup, assuming the general development environment is configured correctly.
+Some integration tests, if present, might have specific requirements not immediately apparent.

 ## 2.2.5.
 Contribution Guidelines

-*(TODO: Create `CONTRIBUTING.md` if it doesn't exist, summarizing code style, PR process, etc. Mention linters from `Cargo.toml`.)*

-Please refer to the `CONTRIBUTING.md` file (if available) in the root of the repository for details on:
+Please refer to the [`CONTRIBUTING.md`](../../CONTRIBUTING.md) file in the root of the repository for details on:

-*   Code style (Linters like `clippy` are configured in `Cargo.toml`)
+*   Code style (including `rustfmt` and `clippy` usage based on linters configured in `Cargo.toml`)
 *   Branching strategy
 *   Pull Request process
 *   Reporting issues

-*   Code of Conduct
+---

+## Where to Go Next?

+*   Understand the project structure: **[Architecture Overview](../technical-deep-dive/architecture.md)**.
+*   Learn about the core algorithms: **[Reconstruction Pipeline](../technical-deep-dive/reconstruction-pipeline.md)** and **[Gaussian Splat Rendering](../technical-deep-dive/gaussian-splatting.md)**.
+*   Explore the code APIs: **[API Reference](../api-reference.md)**.